hortonworks/ansible-hortonworks/INSTALL_GCE.md

 1. Create a Google Cloud Platform Service Account

-   1. Go to the [Service accounts page](https://console.cloud.google.com/iam-admin/serviceaccounts) and login with your Google account.
+   1. Go to the [Service accounts page](https://console.developers.google.com/iam-admin/serviceaccounts) and login with your Google account.

-   2. Decide on a project you want to use for the purpose of these scripts or create a new project in the `All projects` page.
+   2. Decide on a project you want to use for the purpose of these scripts or create a new project using the `CREATE` button.

-   3. Once the project has been selected, click on the `CREATE SERVICE ACCOUNT` link.
+   3. Once the project has been selected or created, click on the `CREATE SERVICE ACCOUNT` link.

    4. Give the Service account a name and a Role (recommended Role is `Project` -> `Editor`).

-   5. Also select the `Furnish a new private key` option and `JSON` as the Key type.
+   5. On the next page, use the `CREATE KEY` button under `Create key (optional)` section and set `JSON` as the Key type.
 This will also initiate a download of the JSON file holding the service account's credentials.
 Save this file.

    6. If this is a new project, you'll also need to [associate a Billing Account](https://console.cloud.google.com/billing/projects) with the project (and create a [new Billing Account](https://console.cloud.google.com/billing) if none exists).
 If this was done, confirm that everything works by going to the [main Compute Engine page](https://console.cloud.google.com/compute/instances).